-Pharmacotherapy, also known as Opioid Replacement Therapy (ORT) or Medication Assisted Treatment of Opioid Dependence (MATOD) is an effective, evidenced-based approach to treating patients with Opioid Use Disorder.
-Pharmacotherapy involves the use of methadone, buprenorphine, or buprenorphine/naloxone to help control an individual’s craving and withdrawal, providing a level of stability upon which further support structures may be established.
+Pharmacotherapy, also known as Opioid Dependence Treatment (ODT) or Medication Assisted Treatment of Opioid Dependence (MATOD) is an effective, evidenced-based approach to treating patients with Opioid Use Disorder.
+Pharmacotherapy involves the use of methadone, buprenorphine, or buprenorphine/naloxone to help minimise and manage an individual’s symptoms of craving and withdrawal, fostering a level of physical and mental stability upon which further support structures may be established.

-Opioid Use Disorder (commonly referred to as opioid dependence) is a chronic, relapsing condition, which affects people from all walks of life.
-While it is commonly perceived as being an issue related to street drugs such as heroin, the misuse of pharmaceutical (i.e. prescribed) opioids has been growing steadily over the last two decades.
+Opioid Use Disorder (also commonly known to as opioid dependence) is a chronic, relapsing condition.
+While it has been perceived as being an issue only related to street drugs such as heroin, the misuse of pharmaceutical (i.e. prescribed) opioids has been growing steadily over the last two decades.

 Now more than ever it is important for health professionals to be confident in this treatment space in order to make safe and appropriate clinical decisions.